 - Construction accident claims, if a piece of machinery or power tool was defective.

 - Faulty consumer products, such as talcum powder.

 It is possible for a defective product to fit into multiple categories; for example, a product that was both poorly designed and mismarketed, causing serious trauma.
 In any situation, you will need to work with an experienced attorney who can launch an in-depth investigation to determine how the manufacturer caused your injuries.
 These cases can be incredibly complex and require a keen eye for details.

-I n order to pursue a product liability claim, your attorney will need to demonstrate that the manufacturer was liable for your injuries due to an act of negligence in the product’s design, manufacturing, or marketing.
-Your attorney needs to show that you purchased the product and were the intended consumer.
+In order to pursue a product liability claim, your attorney will need to demonstrate that the manufacturer was liable for your injuries due to an act of negligence in the product’s design, manufacturing, or marketing.
+Your lawyer needs to show that you purchased the product and were the intended consumer.
 For example, if you were prescribed the wrong medication for heart disease and your condition worsened, then you may have a medical malpractice claim instead of a product liability claim.